 Kevin Hamilton | College of Pharmacists of Manitoba |

-Barbara Harvey | Department of Health – Government of Nunavut |
+Barbara Harvey | Government of Nunavut – Department of Health |

-Anastasia Shiamptanis | New Brunswick College of Pharmacists |
+Lindsay Mell | New Brunswick College of Pharmacists |

-Beverley Zwicker, Vice Chair | Nova Scotia College of Pharmacists |
+Beverley Zwicker (Chair) | Nova Scotia College of Pharmacists |

 Shenda Tanchak | Ontario College of Pharmacists |

-Manon Lambert, Past Chair | Ordre des pharmaciens du Québec |
+Manon Lambert | Ordre des pharmaciens du Québec |

-Michelle Wyand | Prince Edward Island College of Pharmacy |
+Michelle Wyand (Vice Chair) | Prince Edward Island College of Pharmacy |

 Jeana Wendel | Saskatchewan College of Pharmacy Professionals |

-David Collie, Chair | – |
+David Collie (Past Chair) | – |

 Debbie Fischer | – |